DarkBenky/ReadWriteBytes/README.md

 ## TODO

+- [ ] optimized the sorting of the particles

 ### Add Open GL to the go code to project particles on GPU directly
 - Render headlessly the image and save it in the to drive so the go code can read it
 - [ ] implement